hsf-training/hsf-training-singularity-webpage/_episodes/08-instances.md

 The bottom line: with any Jupyter notebook that you write, you can provide an Apptainer image that will set the environment required to execute the cells.
-It doesn't matter if yourself or someone else comes in one, five, ten years, your code will work independently of the software available in your computer as far as Apptainer/Singularity is available!
+It doesn't matter if yourself or someone else comes in one, five, ten years, your code will work independently of the software available in your computer as long as Apptainer/Singularity is available!

 > ## A Jupyter notebook with Uproot available